Europe is amazing but expensive! That’s why we share the best CHEAP European destinations to help you plan, save & explore.

-Until this day not many tourists choose Sarajevo as their vacation or getaway spot thinking it’s not safe or interesting enough.
+To this day not many tourists choose Sarajevo as their vacation or getaway spot thinking it’s not safe or interesting enough.
 However, in reality, it is an absolutely safe place to go to with tons of activities and things to do.

-To learn more about the country’s past I recommend visiting at least one of many museums in Sarajevo, go to famous war tunnel, take a free guided tour where you’ll learn details about Yugoslav war, ethnic, religious and cultural differences of people and how two different religions found its way in the city.
+To learn more about the country’s past I recommend visiting at least one of many museums in Sarajevo, go to the famous war tunnel, take a free guided tour where you’ll learn details about the Yugoslav war, ethnic, religious and cultural differences of people and how two different religions found its way in the city.

-Walking the streets of Sarajevo, stopping at various historical sights and monuments can also tell a lot of stories.
+Walking the streets of Sarajevo, and stopping at various historical sights and monuments can also tell a lot of stories.

-Beer lovers should also take a trip to Sarajevo beer plant.
-Coffee enthusiasts must try domestic Bosnian style coffee.
+Beer lovers should also take a trip to the Sarajevo beer plant.
+Coffee enthusiasts must try domestic Bosnian-style coffee.
 Foodies – pay a visit to countless restaurants, bakeries, and cafes, and definitely try such dishes as pljeskavica, cevapi, burek, and grilled chestnuts.
 I highly recommend checking out a Teahouse Dzirlo, located in the city centre right next to the main square.
 There, a vast selection of tea is served with lots of smiles with beautiful views of Sarajevo on the background.

 Sarajevo is truly a wonderful destination for anyone who loves history, food, long walks, nature (yes, it is surrounded by mountains and hills) and meeting people.
 With this city, you get all of it and even more while travelling on a budget and saving for your next trip.